Old Clothes

 FAQs

-Can I use a different cut of meat for Old Clothes?
+1. Can I use another cut of meat instead of flank steak?

 Old Clothes

-Old Clothes is a comforting dish featuring tender flank steak, vibrant bell peppers, and zesty seasonings, perfect for busy weeknights or hearty weekend dinners.
+Old Clothes is a hearty and comforting slow cooker dish featuring tender flank steak, colorful bell peppers, and fragrant spices, perfect for family gatherings.

 Prep Time 20 minutes